merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

   - 50 match KEGG compounds, 1.8 isomers per formula on average
   - 40 match KEGG compounds in a reaction, 2.0 isomers per formula on average

-Since reaction network compounds must be in ModelSEED, these statistics also show the upper bound on the number of formulas that may be identified in the genomes.
+Since reaction network compounds must be in ModelSEED, these statistics also show the upper bound of the number of formulas that may be identified in the genomes.

 ### Search reaction network compounds